metrorailings/OwlBlog/content/posts/week-9-insights.md

 ## Giants @ Washington

 For the first time this season, the Giants are running the ball with some serious passion.
 Alfred Morris is gashing this Washington defense between the tackles.

+Landon Collins understudy on the Washington defense may be a point of weakness.